MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sql-tutorial.md

 > * Create a report from data in SQL Server
 > * Publish the report to the Power BI Service
 > * Add SQL Server as a gateway data source
-> * Schedule refresh for the SQL Server data
+> * Refresh the data in the report

 ## Prerequisites